The Change Arc Impact Model

 If only it were that simple.

-In real life, impact is rarely built on one strength alone.
+In real life, impact is rarely the product of one standout strength.
 It happens when enough of the right things are working together at the same time.

-That is the thinking behind our Impact Model.
+That is the thinking behind The Change Arc Impact Model.

 We did not create it because we wanted a framework for the sake of it.
-We built it through the work, by seeing the same pattern again and again: worthwhile projects slowing down because people were diagnosing the wrong problem, or only looking at one part of the picture.
+We developed it through the work, by seeing the same pattern again and again: worthwhile things becoming harder to move because people were looking at one part of the picture and missing the wider reality around it.

 There is strategy.
 Is the problem understood properly?
-Is there a workable route forward?
-Can the team make good choices, respond to reality and adapt without losing the point?
+Is there a workable route forward, built on clear choices rather than endless planning?
+Can the team respond to reality and adapt without losing the point?

 There is communication and influence.
-Can the people involved build trust, listen properly, work through tension, and help others feel confidence in where this is going?
+Can the people involved build trust, listen well, handle tension and communicate in a way that helps other people believe, not just hear?

 There is resilience.
-Can the work keep moving when things get difficult?
-Can people stay steady, adaptable and effective without burning themselves or everyone else out?
+Can the effort adapt and keep moving when things get difficult?
+Can people stay steady and effective without burning themselves or everyone else out?

 There is knowledge and experience.
 Do the people involved understand the territory well enough?
 Are they learning, developing and drawing on the right insight at the right moments?